IQSS/dataverse-frontend/README.md

 It is important that the remote instance is correctly pre-configured, with the Payara server running, and a service account for Dataverse with the corresponding SSH key pair established.

-Once deployed, the application will be available on the remote host using the base path "/spa".
-This base path differentiates the frontend application traffic from the other routes, which point to the Dataverse backend.
+A basepath for the frontend application can be established on the remote server by setting the corresponding field in the workflow inputs.
+This mechanism prevents conflicts between the frontend application and any pre-existing deployed application running on Payara, which can potentially be a Dataverse backend.
+This way, only the routes with the base path included will redirect to the frontend application.